 Vinyl & Leather Scrub Brush

-The use of this scrub brush above will make your cleaning leather car seats even more effective with the ability to really scrub the tiny pores and texture of many of the car leathers out there.
-Use it in conjunction with the Lexol leather kit from above if you choose that route.
+The use of either of the scrub brushes above will make your cleaning leather car seats even more effective with the ability to really scrub the tiny pores and texture of many of the car leathers out there.
+Use it in conjunction with the car leather cleaners from above if you choose that route.

-Darren's Professional Tip: I only recommend the Lexol leather cleaning kit for brand new leather.
-If you have any substantial dirt on your cars leather, the Lexol will just not be aggressive enough to do the job.
+Darren's Professional Tip: I only recommend the car leather cleaners from above on mild levels of dirty leather or brand new car leather.
+If you have any substantial dirt on your car's leather, the Lexol will just not be aggressive enough to do the job.
 The added scrub brush will provide better cleaning results if used in conjunction with the Lexol cleaner, but you are still limited in the amount of dirt this product is able to remove.

 O.K., we have finally gotten to the point in which most of you will find yourselves; the dirty leather in your car has finally gotten to the point where you want to take action!

 Pictured Above: This shot is taken from a 10 year old Corvette in which the leather upholstery had never been touched...as if I had to point that out!
 As you can see, the leather is extremely dirty.
 With the right product and right techniques, the results can be very dramatic as can be seen!

 Or at least one of a number of cleaners not labeled and sold as a dedicated leather cleaner, but a product that will actually get you want you want...clean leather car upholstery.